covid-impact/ACC-Project/README.md

 <h3>Project Setup for Best Compatibility</h3>

-**Please note you should be able to run this application by only replacing the JAR files in the build path but if not working, follow the full-step process below**
+**Please note you should be able to run this application by only replacing the JAR files in the build path but if not working, follow the full-step process below.**

 <ol>
 <li>Download the project as a zip file and then extract</li>